61 Wet and Wild Outdoor Science Experiments and Activities

 Coffee Cups and Crayons

-59. Send a teabag flying
+59. Send a tea bag flying

 Hot air rises, and this experiment can prove it!
 You’ll want to supervise kids with fire, of course, but this is a really cool concept to see in action.
 (Medium)

-Learn more: Flying Tea Bags at Coffee Cups and Crayons
+Learn more: Flying Tea Bag Experiment

 DIY compass made from a needle floating in water